Is your employee advocacy program failing?

 The Sales Pivot!
 Why Motivation Is Now Different

-The biggest challenge you’ll find is that when employee advocacy hasn’t worked for you in the past, there will often be a preconception that your new program won’t work, either.
+The biggest challenge you’ll face is that, when employee advocacy hasn’t worked for you in the past, there’s often a preconception that your new program won’t work either.

-However, the past few years have seen a huge uptick in social media use for professionals (especially LinkedIn), coinciding with the rise of remote and hybrid work.
+However, the past few years have seen a significant increase in social media use among professionals (especially LinkedIn), coinciding with the rise of remote and hybrid work.

 The majority of C-suite executives are active on LinkedIn, with CEOs, in particular, generating huge engagement and reach.